OpenBioLink/openbiolink.github.io/challenge.md

 # Prizes

-+ Best predictive performance prize (**750 €**)
++ Best predictive performance prize (**500 €**)
-+ Best explainability prize (**250 €**)
++ Best explainability prize (**500 €**)

+The **best predictive performance** prize will be awarded to the model with the best result in terms of predictive accuracy (measured with the Hits@10 metric).
+It can only be given to submissions that improve on current baseline results.

+The **best explainability prize** will be awarded to innovative models that provide good explanations for their predictions.
+Explainability is an important and still largely unaddressed issue in biomedical link prediction, and we want to foster the creation of explainable algorithms.
+The OpenBioLink challenge team will evaluate the quality of explanations and the innovativeness of the approach.
+Predictive performance is not a major criterion for winning the explainability prize, but it must exceed a Hits@10 value of 0.440.

+It is possible for a team to win both prizes, i.e. to be awarded 1000 € in total.

+Results of the challenge will be published in a joint paper on arXiv (and potentially a peer-reviewed journal), **including as co-authors members of all teams that made any submission** and who agree to be listed as co-authors.
+Even results of novel methods that do not improve upon the baseline results are expanding knowledge, and we welcome these submissions.

-Best predictive performance prize can only be given to submissions that improve on current baseline results.
-Best explainability prize will be awarded based on evaluation by the OpenBioLink Challenge team.
-Furthermore, results of the challenge will be published in a joint paper on arXiv (and potentially a peer-reviewed journal).
-Challenge participants are of course free to also publish about their work in their own scientific papers.
+Challenge participants are of course free to also publish about their work in their own scientific publications.

 # Baseline results